Anurag14/anurag14.github.io/_posts/2024-07-16-Imprecise-Learning.md

 ## How do we optimize to learn within such framework?

-While this section is a bit technical and can be skipped if is not interested in optimisation I will try to explain it without going into details of proofs.
+This section is a bit technical and can be skipped if one is not interested in optimisation.
+I will try to explain it without going into details of the proofs.

 Now that we can characterize user objectives with $$ rho_\lambda $$ and also find a model trained on it from augmented hypothesis for same $$ \lambda $$ using $$ h(\cdot,\lambda) $$ we should try to characterize what Bayes optimality will look like in our setup with an augmented hypothesis $$h$$.
 Naturally, a augmented hypothesis $$ h $$ can be said Bayes optimal if $$ h(\cdot,\lambda) $$ is Bayes optimal with respect to every $$ \lambda $$
 <p align="center">